-Some applications may not obey the system proxy settings.
-Using enhanced mode can make all applications handled by Surge.
+Some applications may not follow the system proxy settings.
+Using the enhanced mode in Surge can ensure all applications are handled.

 To accomplish this, Surge creates a virtual network interface (VIF) and registers it as the default route.
 All DNS queries are answered with a virtual IP in the 198.18.0.0/15 block.